Hyundai Is First To Launch Series Production

 Unlike other fuel cell vehicles that use compressed air to supply oxygen to the fuel cell stack, Hyundai’s ix35 Fuel Cell uses ambient air.
 This reduces parasitic loss in the oxygen supply, raising fuel efficiency and reducing power consumption by 50 percent.
 For passengers, the elimination of an air compressor reduces noise inside the cabin.

-In addition to the fuel cell stack, the ix35 Fuel Cell uses the same lithium-polymer battery found in the Hyundai Sonata Hybrid.
+In addition to the fuel cell stack, the ix35 Fuel Cell uses the same lithium-ion battery found in the Hyundai Sonata Hybrid.
 A kinetic energy regeneration system charges the battery when the driver applies the brakes or drives downhill.

 The ix35 Fuel Cell is equipped with stop/start technology, which shuts down the fuel cell stack and relies on battery power only when the vehicle is idling, minimizing energy loss in city driving.